mhahn2003/bc21/README.md

     - **If muckraker buff is large enough, buff EC it just spawned from**
     - Concentrate patrolling on the side where the attacks come from
     - Account for enemy sending buffrakers
-    - **Defense politician only needs to spread out from other defense, otherwise muckrakers can slip by**
-    - **Need to attack EC if there's a ton of attack politicians not doing anything**
     - Check if there's too much of an imbalance between attack and defense politicians
 - Slanderer
-    - **Position the slanderers away from the enemy ECs if they are known**
+    - Position the slanderers away from the enemy ECs if they are known
     - Try to avoid muckrakers from a further range
 - Muckraker AI
     - __Ideas for a 1000 muckraker rush?
 Surrounded by 1 cost muck/polis__